EulerFaria/backtrader_hydra_bayesian_op/README.md

 # Features

 This framework produces a series of metadata during the optimization process, which is saved in the directories created automatically by Hydra.
-These metada includes: a `best_iteration.html` file showing the Bokeh plot of backtrader_plotting, a `main.log` file describing step by step of the optimization process, and a `STRATEGY_NAME.json` file containing the best set of parameters found by Bayesian optimization.
-After an experiment is concluded the main results are compiled and added to a `results.csv` file to easily keep tracking of all possibilities that were tryed.
+This metada includes a `best_iteration.html` file showing the Bokeh plot of backtrader_plotting, a `main.log` file describing step by step of the optimization process, and a `STRATEGY_NAME.json` file containing the best set of parameters found by Bayesian optimization.
+After an experiment is concluded the main results are compiled and added to a `results.csv` file to easily keep tracking of all possibilities that were tried.

-- Reproducibility of experiments;
-- Config management;
-- Basic Logging;
-- Simple and effective Performance Report;
-- Parameters optimization through Bayesian Optimization;
-- Interactive graphs using backtrader_plotting with Bokeh

 # Environment configuration